shindearun/invoice/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Arun comments
+To run the project first fire
+npm run api  -- that will start the json server for api open another terminal and run ng serve    -- that will start angular server

+to debug
+in VSS run click on debug button and then select debug with chrome.
+Launch.json is already updated for that.